Policies

 4. No student shall simultaneously hold more than one of the following positions:

-a.
-President, executive vice president, services vice president or legislative vice president of the Marquette University Student Government.
+1. President, executive vice president, program vice president, legislative vice president, financial vice president or communications vice president of the Marquette University Student Government.

 6. Marquette University has a deferred joining policy for students interested in social Greek organizations.
 To be eligible to participate in recruitment events or to receive a bid or invitation to join a social Greek organization, a student must: